awesome-kyuubi/hadoop-testing/README.md

 Download all required artifacts, which will be used for building Docker images.

-This scripts will download a large amount of artifacts, depending on your network bandwidth, it may take a few minutes or even hours to complete.
+This script will download a large amount of artifacts, depending on your network bandwidth, it may take a few minutes or even hours to complete.
 You can also download them manually and put them into the `download` directory, the scripts won't download them again if they already exist.